-This RFP is seeking to fund Respondents who can provide an Alternate Education Path and an Industry Specific Based Service Model to include career pathway activities to or for WIOA

-Out-of-School Youth.
-The Industry Specific Based with Career Pathways Service Model provides out-of-school youth with education and training that combines academic and career pathways focused on specific high-growth industries and occupations for which employers are in need of hiring for vacancies and building future pipelines.
+This RFP is seeking to fund Respondents who can provide an Alternate Education Path and an Industry Specific Based Service Model to include career pathway activities for the WIOA In-School and Out-of-School Youth program.
+The Industry Specific Based with Career Pathways Service Model provides In-school and out-of-school youth with education and training that combines academic and career pathways focused on specific high-growth industries and occupations for which employers are in need of hiring for vacancies and building future pipelines.

-The 2020-2021 OSY program will be designed to encompass two distinct models; one for those seeking employment and the other to obtain education, an industry recognized credential that leads to employment.
+The PY' 22-23 ISY/OSY youth programs will be designed to encompass a program model seeking both an education credential, and an industry recognized credential attainment that leads to unsubsidized employment.